dptech-corp/Uni-Fold/README.md

 - Easy distributed training based on [Uni-Core](https://github.com/dptech-corp/Uni-Core/), as well as other conveniences including half-precision training (`float16/bfloat16`), per-sample gradient clipping, and fused CUDA kernels.

 The name Uni-Fold is inherited from Uni-Fold-JAX.
 First released on Dec 8 2021, [Uni-Fold-JAX](https://github.com/dptech-corp/Uni-Fold-jax) was the first open-source project (with training scripts) that successfully reproduced the from-scratch training of AlphaFold.
-Until now, Uni-Fold-JAX is still the only project that supports training of the original AlphaFold implementation in JAX framework.
+Until recently, Uni-Fold-JAX is still the only project that supports training of the original AlphaFold implementation in JAX framework.
 Due to efficiency and collaboration considerations, we moved from Jax to PyTorch on Jan 2022, based on which we further developed the multimer models.

 ## Installation and Preparations